5 October 1910 revolution: The triumph of the revolution

 The German diplomat, accompanied by a man with a white flag, went to the Rotunda to discuss the armistice with the revolutionaries.
 The latter, however, at the sight of the white flag, mistakenly thought that the king's forces were surrendering, prompting them to join with crowds a celebration of the new republic.
 In the square, Machado Santos initially refused to accept the armistice, but eventually accepted it after the insistence of the diplomat.
 Then, seeing the massive popular support for the revolution in the streets, he recklessly went to the headquarters, accompanied by many of the people and several officers who left the position in the Rotunda.

 The situation in Rossio, with the pouring of the populace onto the streets, was very confusing but advantageous to the republicans, given the obvious public support.
 Machado Santos spoke to General Gorjão Henriques and invited him to keep the role of division commander, but he refused.
 António Carvalhal, known to be a republican sympathiser, then received command.
 Soon afterwards, at 9 o'clock in the morning, the Republic was proclaimed by José Relvas from the balcony of the Lisbon City Hall.
 A provisional government was then nominated, presided by members of the Portuguese Republican Party, with the mandate to govern the nation until a new constitution was approved.

 The revolution caused dozens of casualties.
-The exact number is unknown, but it is recognised that as of 6 October 37 people killed in the revolution were registered in the morgue.
+The exact number is unknown, but it is recognized that as of 6 October 37 people killed in the revolution were registered in the morgue.
 Several injured turned up at the hospitals, some of whom later died.
 For example, out of 78 injured victims checked into Hospital de São José, 14 died in the following days.